-Most funding bodies have data policies that recognise the value of research data in advancing scholarship, enterprise, and the public good.
+Most funder data policies recognise the value of research data in advancing scholarship, enterprise, and the public good.
 These policies outline expectations about how researchers should manage, share, and preserve the data produced by their funded projects.
-Similarly, the University of Surrey has its own Research Data Management policy (PDF).
+Similarly, the University of Surrey has its own Research Data Management Policy (PDF).

 Be sure to review your funder’s expectations carefully as they do vary.
 Non-compliance could result in restrictions on further funding.